saquibrazak/teendopanch/README.md

 There are three players numbered 0-2.

 ### The Cards
-{:.primer-spec-toc-ignore}

-Euchre uses a deck of 24 *playing cards*, each of which has two
+This game uses a deck of 24 *playing cards*, each of which has two
 properties: a *rank* and a *suit*.
 The ranks are 7, 8, 9, 10, *Jack*, *Queen*, *King*, and *Ace*, and the suits are *Spades*, *Hearts*, *Clubs*, and *Diamonds*.
 Since we use 30 cards, the 7 rank is used only from *Spades* and *Hearts* suits.
 Each card is unique &mdash; there are no duplicates.